smilies-polito/NSS/README.md

 ```
 NSS/data/PatchSeqDataset/count.csv
 ```
-This file can be downloaded and extracted from https://data.nemoarchive.org/other/AIBS/AIBS_patchseq/transcriptome/scell/SMARTseq/processed/analysis/20200611/20200513_Mouse_PatchSeq_Release_count.v2.csv.tar.
+This file (not provided in the repository) can be downloaded and extracted from https://data.nemoarchive.org/other/AIBS/AIBS_patchseq/transcriptome/scell/SMARTseq/processed/analysis/20200611/20200513_Mouse_PatchSeq_Release_count.v2.csv.tar.

 Credits: Allen Institute for Brain Science (2020).
 Patch-seq recordings from mouse visual cortex.
 Available from https://data.nemoarchive.org/other/AIBS/AIBS_patchseq/transcriptome/scell/SMARTseq/processed/analysis/20200611/.